lcswsher/13_Project_2/README.md

 All members will be using Pandas to clean the data, final cleaning and merging into one table using Pandas.

+Proposal:
+The goal for this project is to extract, transform and load the data we found for jobs in the field of Data Science.
+Our project started with the idea of finding salary information for the job posts made on different platforms.

 ## Project Report